 The law governing business registration in the United States shields human traffickers from arrest and prosecution.
 This is particularly problematic in the illicit massage industry, which boasts some 9,000 business locations in the United States, many of which are also human trafficking venues.

 Of the illicit massage venues identified, only about 6,000 illicit massage parlors had business records at all.
-And fewer than 30 percent of those had an actual person listed on the business records and only 21 percent of those specified the name of the owner.
+And fewer than 30% of those had an actual person listed on the business records and only 21% of those specified the name of the owner.
 Even with the owner listed, there is no way to know if the information provided is legitimate.

 We need you to contact your U.S. Senator and ask them to support this vital legislation.
 Put a stop to corporate secrecy that fuels human trafficking.

 Note: Unfortunately, constiutents that live in Washington, D.C. have no representation in Congress and therefore cannot fill out the form.